simdutf/simdutf/README.md

 utility designed for as an example.
 It reads and writes base64 files using chunks of at most a few tens of kilobytes.

+We support two conventions: `base64_default` and `base64_url`:
+* The default (`base64_default`) includes the characters `+` and `/` as part of its alphabet.
+It also pads the output with the padding character (`=`) so that the output is divisible by 4.
+Thus, we have that the string `"Hello, World!"` is encoded to `"SGVsbG8sIFdvcmxkIQ=="` with an expression such as `simdutf::binary_to_base64(source, size, out, simdutf::base64_default)`.
+  When using the default, you can omit the option parameter for simplicity:
+  `simdutf::binary_to_base64(source, size, out, buffer.data())`.
+When decoding, white space characters are omitted as per the [WHATWG forgiving-base64](https://infra.spec.whatwg.org/#forgiving-base64-decode) standard.
+Further, if padding characters are present at the end of the stream, there must be no more than two, and if there are any, the total number of characters (excluding spaces but including padding characters) must be divisible by four.
+* The URL convention (`base64_url`) uses the characters `-` and `_` as part of its alphabet.
+It does not pad its output.
+Thus, we have that the string `"Hello, World!"` is encoded to `"SGVsbG8sIFdvcmxkIQ"`.
+  To specify the URL convention, you can pass the appropriate option to our decoding and encoding functions: e.g., `simdutf::base64_to_binary(source, size, out, simdutf::base64_url)`.

 The specification of our base64 functions is as follows:

 ```C++